Classic Moules Frites

 - Remove from oven, season broth with more salt and pepper (to taste), and toss with fresh parsley.
 Serve immediately.

-- Heat butter and olive oil in large Dutch oven or wide-bottomed pot over medium low heat.
+- Prepare Mussels: Heat butter and olive oil in large Dutch oven or wide-bottomed pot over medium low heat.

 - Add minced shallots and garlic and, stirring frequently, cook until translucent and soft.